 How often you attend and the intensity of outpatient detox services and relapse prevention can be customized from person to person.
 Overall there are several distinct benefits of outpatient programs:

-Treatment is flexible and accessible, which generally means that you can maintain your life routine and a healthy work and family balance.
+- Treatment is flexible and accessible, which generally means that you can maintain your life routine and healthy work and family balance.